openprov/interop-test-harness/Jenkins.md

 You can browse the nosetests test results.
 These are hierarchically organised by Python module, class and method name.

-* EITHER On the Project PTS_Interoperability page
+* EITHER On the Project PTS-Interop page
   - Click the Latest Test Result link
   - If all went well, should say (no failures)
 * OR On the Jenkins dashboard/front-page